anomalylabs/physical_product_handler-extension/README.md

-# Physical Product Handler Extension
+# Physical Product Definition Extension

-The physical product handler for the Catalog module.
+The physical product definition for the Catalog module.